SAFEHR-data/Garden-Path/docs/flowehr_tre_ws_userguide.md

 ## Getting Started

-You're TRE administrator will provide you with the following information:
+Your TRE administrator will provide you with the following information:
 1) Account details to logon and access TRE resources
 2) The address for the TRE Portal
 3) One or more Workspace IDs